idaholab/moose/modules/doc/content/getting_started/examples_and_tutorials/examples/ex01_inputfile.md

 ### Variables

-In this simple problem, a single variable, 'diffused,' is defined, which represents $$u$$ from the continuous problem.
+In this simple problem, a single variable, 'diffused,' is defined, which represents $u$ from the continuous problem.
 The 'diffused' variable is approximated with linear Lagrange shape functions.

 !listing examples/ex01_inputfile/ex01.i block=Variables